Bulking And Cutting For Women

 This really depends on where you are starting from.

-On the flipside, if you have a lot of body fat to lose, you may need to stay in the cutting phase for longer, but not necessarily until you lose all the fat you want to lose, it may benefit you to drop a bit, maintain, and then go back into the cycle.
-Why?
-Because the more lean muscle you build the more efficiently your body will burn fat longer term.
+On the flipside, if you have a lot of body fat to lose, you may need to stay in the cutting phase for longer, but not necessarily until you lose all the fat you want to lose, it may benefit you to drop a bit, maintain, and then go back into the bulking and cutting cycle.

 No. yo-yo dieting is going on a diet and then coming off the diet, on repeat, with no real direction.